Hero Background

 Week 5: Demolition

-• Cabinets and countertops are taken out
+• Removing cabinets and countertops

 Week 6: Structural, Electrical & Plumbing Work